-Special thanks to Sandee Plescia, Community Counselor in Illinois, for her contribution on this topic.
+Special thanks to Sandee Plescia, Orientation Trainer in Illinois, for her contribution on this topic.

 One way to spend time outside with the children (any age from two up) is to work in the garden.
 A garden is more than just plants.
 It’s also a home for birds, bees, butterflies, earthworms and other creatures that help the garden grow.

 Children love to care for other living things, and plants are an easy choice that can give a great sense of accomplishment.
 Check with your host parents about where you can garden.
 Ideally, your little garden will have at least six hours of sun a day.